 ― Llyn Roberts

-Isn’t it fascinating how exceptionally and intricately adapted animals are to their environments in order to survive?
-Like how an octopus can change not only it’s color but even the texture of it’s skin to blend in with rocks or coral when evading a predator?
+Isn’t it fascinating how intricately adapted animals are to their environment?
+How an octopus can change not only its color, but even the texture of its skin to blend in with rocks or coral when evading a predator?
 Or how bats use sonar to navigate and hunt in the darkness?

 How might your sense of self change?
 How might your sense of reality expand?

 Disclaimer: This post may contain Amazon affiliate links, which means I may earn a small commission (at no cost to you) should you chose to make a purchase using my link.
 Please note however, I only include products that I use and love myself.

 Spirits of nature are endowed with unique gifts and great wisdom to share about how to live well in this world — how to persevere, how to endure, how to defend and safeguard, and how to heal.

 Ancient Shamans and members of Native and Pagan cultures have looked to nature spirits for thousands of years for guidance and understanding, practicing a powerful technique that allows one to energetically merge with an animal or element in nature in order to expand beyond familiar energetic boundaries and attune to the wisdom of that animal or element’s consciousness.
 This technique is called shapeshifting.